Step-by-Step Guide to Drying Serrano Peppers: 5 Methods & Storage Tips

 Fresh vs dried serrano peppers comparison

-• Enhanced depth of flavor for cooking
+• Enhances smoky depth in flavor profiles for cooking

 Drying Methods: Sun, Oven, Dehydrator, or Air Fryer?